chainstack/docs/docs/tutorials/food-supply-temperature-control-on-quorum.md

 To get from zero to a deployed Quorum network with a public contract and a private contract, do the following:

 * Prepare:

-  1. With Chainstack, deploy a Quorum network.
+  * With Chainstack, deploy a Quorum network.
-  1. Install Ethereum JavaScript API to interact with the Quorum network.
-  1. Install Solidity JavaScript Compiler to format the contract for the Quorum network deployment.
-  1. Install dotenv and create an `.env` file with your Quorum nodes access and credentials.
+  * Install additional Node.js packages.
+  * Create helper Node.js scripts.
 * Create the contract.
 * Deploy the contract as public and run a public transaction.
 * Deploy the contract as private and run a private transaction.
+* Deploy the contract as public, externally sign the contract, and run a public transaction.
+* Deploy the contract as private, externally sign the contract, and run a private transaction.

 ## Prepare